Balancingrock/SwifterLog/docs/Installation.md

 ## Install as source code

 It is of course also possible to use SwifterLog as sourcecode.
-If so, simply add the sources from the SwifterJSON, SwifterSockets (from `Packages`)and the SwifterLog subdirectories (from `Sources`) to the project target.
+If so, simply add the sources from the VJson, SwifterSockets (from `Packages`)and the SwifterLog subdirectories (from `Sources`) to the project target.

-You will also need the [CAsl framework](https://github.com/Balancingrock/CAsl) which contains the bridging information and C-glue code.

-If the networking destination is not needed, do not include the sources from Ascii, SwifterJSON and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET`.
+If the networking destination is not needed, do not include the sources from Ascii, VJson and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET`.

-## Optional removal of Ascii, SwifterJSON and SwifterSockets dependency
+## Optional removal of Ascii, VJson and SwifterSockets dependency

-By default SwifterLog also needs Ascii, SwifterJSON and SwifterSockets for the networking target.
+By default SwifterLog also needs Ascii, VJson and SwifterSockets for the networking target.
 If the networking target is not needed, that code can be excluded by adding an Active Compilation Condition:

 In the xcode project, the SwifterLog framework target, select the `Build Settings` and under `Swift Compiler - Custom Flags` add `SWIFTERLOG_DISABLE_NETWORK_TARGET` to the `Active Compiler Conditions`.

-Also remove the Ascii, SwifterJSON and SwifterSockets from the `Linked Frameworks and Libraries` settings under the `General` tab for the SwifterLog target.
+Also remove the Ascii, VJson and SwifterSockets from the `Linked Frameworks and Libraries` settings under the `General` tab for the SwifterLog target.

-However do not remove the CAsl framework.